PhobGCC/PhobGCC-doc/For_Makers/Build_Guide_1.2.md

 ## Required Tools

 1. Temperature-controlled soldering iron with a moderate size chisel tip.
 DO NOT USE AN UNCONTROLLED TEMPERATURE IRON!
-2. Flux-core solder, ideally no-clean flux (Sn63Pb37 is easier, SAC305 is lead-free for safety)
+2. Flux-core solder, ideally no-clean flux (SAC305 ideally)
 3. No-clean rosin flux paste (not to be confused with solder paste)
 4. Tri-Wing screwdriver and small Phillips or ideally JIS driver set
 5. Sharp tweezers